 The mixologists had created three Chivas Regal whiskey cocktails including a Chivas Sour, Passion Sour and Grape sour.
 I tried them all (for research purposes of course) and they were divine.
 I particularly loved the Passion Sour which was perfect if you enjoy a fruity cocktail like moi.

 Luckily, ladies are also welcomed to the Gentleman’s Lounge…top hats are optional!

 An exclusive menu has been created for the Chivas Regal Gentleman’s Lounge by Executive Chef Pascal Proyart.
 The menu will be served daily from 12pm and features hearty, classic dishes that utilise the Chivas scotch whiskies.

 There will also be a pop-up shoeshine service on the 2nd, 9th and 16th of June by London Shoeshine, the city’s oldest shoeshine company.
-Allow me to introduce Jock Kennedy, the Director – this guy makes the shoeshine experience with his banter alone.
+Allow me to introduce Jock Kennedy – this guy makes the shoeshine experience with his banter alone.
 If you’ve never had your shoes shined before then I recommend giving it a try, if just for the experience.
 I love that this age-old custom is being kept well and truly alive.